RebinW/active-directory-domain-services/06-access-control/03_delegating_administrative_control.md

 - Anders Mikkelsen
 - Role Helpdesk administrator
 - Location scope: Aarhus OU
 - Delegated administrative control applied to Aarhus OU
 - Permissions restricted to user object management
 - Full domain administrative rights not given

 ## Implementation
 #### Step 1.
 Create the Helpdesk admin user.
 Before delegation could be configured, I created a dedicated helpdesk account.
-The goal was to avoid highly privileged accounts like Domain admin for everyday tasks.
+The goal was to avoid highly privileged accounts for everyday tasks.

 I started with creating a new user account inside: 01_Users -> Aarhus -> IT:
 ![New helpdesk user](screenshots/useranders.png)

 #### Step 2.
 Start delegation wizard
-Delegation was started at the Aarhus OU because this is where the users that Anders should manage are located.
-By delegating at this level, permissions automatically apply to all users inside Aarhus and any child OU under it, such as Trading and the other ones.
+Delegation started at the Aarhus OU because this is where the users that Anders should manage are located.
+By delegating at this level, permissions automatically apply to all users inside Aarhus and any child OU under it, such as Trading and the departments.

-This keeps administration organized and avoids assigning permissions to each user individually.
 - I right clicked on the Aarhus OU and chose -> Delegate control
 - Add Anders Mikkelsen:
   ![Add Anders](screenshots/addanders.png)
 - Select **Create a custom task to delegate**:
   ![Custom task](screenshots/customtask.png)